-26.1 The finish line must be marked very clearly on both sides of the course.

-26.2 A competitor's run is complete when they cross the finish line.
-The competitor must not cross the finish line more than once or risk disqualification for that run (DSQ-R).

-26.3 In the team event all 3 boats must cross the finish line within 15 seconds of each other or incur a 50 second penalty (see Rule 29.4.6).

-26.4 If a competitor crosses the finish line capsized, or has left the boat completely (see Rule 32 and 34.4), as deemed by the Finish Judge, then the competitor will be given a DNF for that run.
+- 26.1 The finish line must be marked very clearly on both sides of the course. - 26.2 A competitor's run is complete when the finish line is broken by the competitors body they cross the finish line.
+The competitor must not cross the finish line more than once or risk disqualification for that run (DSQ-R). - 26.3 In the team event all 3 boats must cross the finish line within 15 seconds of each other or incur a 50 second penalty (see Rule 29.4.6). - 26.4 If a competitor crosses the finish line upside down or capsized, or has left the boat completely (see Rule